buttermilkgreen/ais_ship_tracker/README.md

 ## 📱 Creating an Alert Automation

-**Crucial Tip:** Do not set your automation to trigger when the ship's *name* changes.
-If two "Unknown Ship Name" vessels pass by in a row, the state doesn't change, and Home Assistant will ignore the second ship.

-Instead, trigger the automation using the **`mmsi`** attribute.
+The best approach for triggering an automation when new ships enter the bounding box is to use the **`mmsi`** attribute.
 Every ship has a unique MMSI number, so this is guaranteed to change with every single vessel.

 Here is an example YAML automation that utilises the telemetry data.
 Replace the `notify.notify` action with your preferred notification service.